ShareX/sharex.github.io/docs/custom-uploader.md

 ### inputbox

-This will show input box for user to input text.
-This syntax can be used if user prefer to write different value for argument or URL part each upload.
+This will show an input box for the user to input text.
+This syntax can be used if a user prefers to write a different value for an argument or URL part for each upload.

-First parameter is window title, second parameter is default text for input box.
+The first parameter is the window title, and the second parameter is the default text for the input box.
 Both parameters are optional.

 Syntax: